Fly to Oslo

 The Villa and Revolver

-If you’re on the hunt for great cocktails in stylish settings, speakeasy Himkok is the place to go.
+If you are traveling to Oslo and you’re on the hunt for great cocktails in stylish settings, speakeasy Himkok is the place to go.
 “Himkok” is Norwegian slang for moonshine, and these guys more than justify their name by distilling their own spirits and whip up some of Oslo’s finest cocktails.
 If cider's more you're thing, Himkok also features the biggest cider bar in town.

 It’s becoming less and less of a secret that the Norwegian craft beer scene is flourishing, which is also reflected by the number of craft beer pubs popping up in Oslo the later years.
 Crowbar, known just as “Kråka” (the Crow) to most locals, sits among the top places to.
 Offering 20-something quality beers on tap ranging from their own, house-brewed Crow ales to other local and international brands, craft beer enthusiasts will most certainly feel at home here.